One woman dies in Burien apartment fire

 A fire in a Burien apartment building Tuesday night left one woman dead and another injured, according to Puget Sound Fire Regional Fire Authority.

-Shortly after 6 p.m., the fire was reported in a four-story apartment building in the 12200 block of Ambaum Boulevard Southwest, said Capt.
-Kyle Ohashi, spokesman for Puget Sound Fire.
+Capt.
+Kyle Ohashi, spokesman for Puget Sound Fire, said the fire was reported in a four-story apartment building in the 12200 block of Ambaum Boulevard Southwest shortly after 6 p.m.

 The second woman was injured after jumping from an upper story.
 She was transported to a hospital, Ohashi said.

 Most of the building’s residents were let back into their apartments around 8:30 p.m., but residents of eight apartments were displaced because of damage from the fire, Ohashi said.
-The Red Cross was at the scene Tuesday night to assist displaced residents.
+The Red Cross was at the scene Tuesday night to assist them.

 Most Read Local Stories